 The previously combined Yahwist and Elohist sources, the Priestly source, and the Deuteronomist source may have been combined during the exile in Babylon between 587-458 BC, perhaps by the priest Ezra.
 Ezra appears to have traveled from Babylon to Judah in 458 BC with the combined text of the Torah.

 In my opinion, the Documentary Hypothesis and its proponents tend not to give enough attention to Zoroastrian influence on the Bible – and possibly even Zoroastrian sources for the Biblical text.
 At the time Ezra would have traveled from Babylon to Judah, the Persian Empire was the world superpower.
-It consisted of 50 million people, or 44% of the world’s population at the time, which is the highest percentage of humanity ruled by any empire in human history.
+It consisted of 50 million people, or 44% of the world’s population at the time, which is the highest percentage of humanity ruled by any single empire in human history.
 The state religion was Zoroastrianism.

 The relation between Zoroastrianism and Judaism is controversial.
 However, the Jewish Encyclopedia acknowledges resemblances between Zoroastrianism and Judaism, suggesting the causes of the analogies are uncertain.
 And some scholars go so far as to claim that Judaism originated in the combination of Semitic mythology with Zoroastrian doctrine.

 Narratives Past and Present

 In context of this exploration of Biblical origins, I return to thinking about the future of humanity.
 If a new super-cultural force were to arise in a way that’s analogous to the past, what might its origins look like?
 Might we identify anything like that today?

 As a Mormon, I’m intimately acquainted with a modern example of a small group of strenuously motivated thinkers that have brought together multiple texts to produce an influential information artifact.
 Among Mormons, we call that artifact the “Standard Works,” which combines the Bible with other scripture, such as the Book of Mormon, which includes Biblical source material intricately interwoven throughout its own text.
-So I wonder, and two myths or visions tease me, daring me to think them more than fiction.
+So I wonder, and myths or visions tease me, daring me to think them more than fiction.